 Though I didn’t have the best time on my first visit, there are actually quite a few things to do in Copenhagen and I feel that I really need to give the lovely capital of Denmark another try.

 It could have been the cold weather, or maybe just two days isn’t enough to get a good feel for the city, but I’m not a quitter so I definitely want to head back during the summer or fall and explore Copenhagen again one more time.

-Denmark was my first stop on my solo trip to Scandinavia this past winter and I think it’s a great place to start for anyone else hoping to explore the region.
+Denmark was the first stop on my Scandinavia trip this past winter and I think it’s a great place to start for anyone else hoping to explore the region.